akeneo/pim-community-dev/src/Akeneo/Pim/Automation/FranklinInsights/README.md

 ***Product Subscription Id***
 When we subscribe a product to Franklin, a subscription id is returned.
 It's a string that is calculated from the identifier values sent for subscription.
-On Franklin side, it's called subscription id.
+On Franklin side, it's called product subscription id.

 ***Tracker Id***
 The tracker id is an extra field that we send to Franklin.
 It eases the recovering of the product on which a product subscription is based on.
 We use the product id as tracker id in the current implementation.

+***Mapped identifiers***
+They are the product values mapped following the identifiers mapping.

 ***Mapped values***
-There are the product values mapped following the identifiers mapping.
+They are the product values mapped following the attributes mapping.

 ***Requested identifiers***
 The requested identifiers are the mapped values that we used to subscribe our product.